-I personally love wearing shorts, but they aren’t always appropriate for the occasion, and I totally understand that not every woman feels comfortable baring her legs.
+I enjoy wearing shorts in the summer months, but they aren’t appropriate for every occasion, and I totally understand that not every woman feels comfortable baring her legs.
 Fortunately, there are lots of great casual alternatives to shorts!

 Casual Alternatives to Shorts

 Dresses are the easiest option because they’re one and done, and right now all lengths are trending.
 Maxi dresses are supposedly making a comeback, but I still see a lot of midi lengths out there, and knee-length dresses are a classic look that don’t really go out of style.

 Gap Factory dress (S) // sandals (8) // woven tote (similar for less) // Kendra Scott earrings // Victoria Emerson bracelet c/o